Orange-OpenSource/hurl/docs/tutorial/ci-cd-integration.md

 really ready to accept incoming HTTP requests.

 To do so, we can test our health API.
-With a function `wait_for_url`, we use Hurl to check a given url to return a `200 OK`.
+With a function `wait_for_url`, we use Hurl to check a given URL to return a `200 OK`.
 We loop on this function until the check succeeds.
 Once the test has succeeded, we stop the container.

 5. Modify `bin/integration.sh` to wait for the application to be ready: